Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 Here are the contact details:

-How to Prevent Identity Theft in Your Business?
+How Can You Prevent Identity Theft in Practice?

 Illustration listing top 6 cybersecurity practices like using strong password protection and authentication